Paris Saint-Germain FC Youth Academy: First graduates and Gambardella triumph

 The Paris Saint-Germain FC Youth Academy, like the club itself, was founded on 12 August 1970.
 Its first generation of graduates emerged in the 1972–73 season: Éric Renaut, Patrice Zbinden, Claude Rivet, Patrice Turpin, Bernard Lambert, Michel Llodra, Thierry Coutard, Robin Leclercq and Richard Vanquelles.
 All of these players would go on to make the first team, with Renaut being the most successful, amassing 290 appearances during his decade at the club.
 They were part of the club's reserve team that won the Coupe de Paris in 1971–72 and 1972–73, the academy's first titles.
 PSG won their third and final Coupe de Paris in 1979–80.

 On 4 November 1975, the first academy center was opened at the Camp des Loges, under the direction of Pierre Alonzo.
 That season's generation was led by Jean-Marc Pilorget and Thierry Morin.
 They made their professional debuts against Reims in a league match at the Parc des Princes on 21 December 1975.
 Pilorget made 435 official appearances for PSG, the second most in the club's history.
 Morin played the majority of his career at PSG and is currently the general secretary of the Association Paris Saint-Germain.

 The 1980s and 1990s saw the emergence of another generation of young players, including Richard Dutruel, Francis Llacer, Pascal Nouma and Bernard Allou.
 Before making their senior team debuts, they won the Championnat National des Cadets title in 1988 and the Coupe Gambardella in 1991 with the academy.
-In 1993, the men's U17 won the Montaigu Tournament and finished runners-up in the Plougonvelin Tournament.
-The PSG Youth Academy was given the Best Youth Club award by the French Football Federation (FFF) in 1989.
+In 1993, the men's U17 participated in two friendly competitions, winning the Montaigu Tournament and finishing as runners-up in the Plougonvelin Tournament.
+The PSG academy was given the Best Youth Club award by the French Football Federation (FFF) in 1989.

 Dutruel, Llacer, Nouma and Allou were all part of the club's 1996 UEFA Cup Winners' Cup final triumph.
 Jérôme Leroy, Pierre Ducrocq and Nicolas Anelka also made their first-team debuts during that decade.
 Anelka pioneered leaving PSG for a modest fee due to a lack of game time.
 He signed for Arsenal in 1997, aged 17.
 During the late 1990s and early 2000s, only Sylvain Distin and Bartholomew Ogbeche managed to break into the first team and establish themselves.
 Furthermore, the youth teams failed to win any trophies.

 Fortunes changed in the late 2000s, as PSG began their rise to the top of French youth football.
 Clément Chantôme and Mamadou Sakho were the two most successful players of those years.
 They won the club's first Championnat National U19 in 2006 and became first-team regulars, making over 200 appearances and winning several trophies.
-Sakho also captained the club from 2011 to 2012.
-The Tournoi Carisport won by the U19 team in 2008 marked the beginning of an era of unprecedented success for the academy.
+Sakho captained the club from 2011 to 2012.
+The Tournoi Carisport, a friendly invitational competition won by the U19 team in 2008, marked the beginning of an era of unprecedented success for the academy.